jshodd/blog/content/home/about.md

 # Biography

 I am currently a senior at Westminster College in New Wilmington, Pennsylvania and will graduate with a Bachelors in Computer Information Systems in May of 2017.
-I am a highly motivated and hard working individual, who has demonstrated great interest in cyber security, networking, and Python.
+I am a highly motivated and hard working individual, who has demonstrated great interest in cyber security, networking, and programming.
 Through rigorous coursework, extensive work experience, and personal projects I have developed a variety of skills useful to the industry.
-I am eager to learn and to continue to develop my skills in a role involved with security, systems administration, network engineering, software development.
+I am eager to learn and to continue to develop my skills in a role that allows me to continue learning new skills and technologies.
 My eventual career goal is to become a penetration tester.
 In addition to obtaining a junior position after school, I plan on pursuing the OSCP Certification to further improve my skills and knowledge.